 Palm oil production is a vital pillar of the Indonesian economy, and its versatility has made it an indispensable ingredient in many consumer products ranging from chocolates to lipsticks.
 In...

-APRIL has signed a memorandum of understanding (MOU) with local community partners in Riau province, in Sumatra, Indonesia, to help set up a community-based conservation initiative which will support the protection of more than 30,000 hectares of forest areas.
+APRIL, a member of RGE group of companies, has signed a memorandum of understanding (MOU) with local community partners in Riau province, in Sumatra, Indonesia, to help set up a community-based conservation initiative which will support the protection of more than 30,000 hectares of forest areas.

 The partnership is part of APRIL’s recently launched community conservation programme, which has received support from local and provincial Government authorities in Riau, and will contribute to the Indonesian Government’s climate and biodiversity protection goals.